vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/5_variants0.md

 vr::visit(my_visitor, my_variant);
 ```

-You can find a similar example [on GitHub](https://github.com/SuperV1234/vittorioromeo.info/blob/master/extra/visiting_variants/2_lambda_visitation.hpp).
+You can find a similar example [on GitHub](https://github.com/SuperV1234/vittorioromeo.info/blob/master/extra/visiting_variants/2_lambda_visitation.cpp).

 ### *"Fire-and-forget"* visitation

-Sometimes you might want to visit a single variant with a *fire-and-forget* anonymous overload set of lambdas.
+Sometimes you might want to visit a single variant with a *"fire-and-forget"* anonymous overload set of lambdas.
 That's very easy to implement, as well.
 We'll create a function that takes a variant as its first argument, then any number of callable objects:

 ```cpp
 template <typename TVariant, typename...
 TVisitors>